World's Championship Duck Contest

-National sponsors of this year's World's Championship Duck Calling Contest & Wings Over The Prairie Festival include: Winchester Ammunition, Mack’s Prairie Wings, Lennox Industries, Hard Core Brands and Cabin Fever Maple Flavored Whisky.
+National sponsors of this year's World's Championship Duck Calling Contest & Wings Over The Prairie Festival include: Winchester Ammunition, Mack’s Prairie Wings, and Lennox Industries.

-Other corporate sponsors include: Bud Light and Ludwig Distributing Company, Riceland Foods, Walmart, Ring Container Technologies, Baptist Health, Scott Manufacturing, War Eagle Boats, Suddenlink Communications, Ducks Unlimited, Under Armour and Mossy Oak Camo.
+Other corporate sponsors include: Bud Light and Ludwig Distributing Company, Riceland Foods, Walmart, Ring Container Technologies, Baptist Health, Express Employment Professionals, Scott Manufacturing, War Eagle Boats, Suddenlink Communications, Ducks Unlimited, Under Armour and Mossy Oak Camo.

 2015 World Champion Duck Caller Logan Hancock competes in the final round before winning the title.